 One exception to this rule relates to foreign media representatives covering the United Nations.
 These individuals are generally classified as ‘aliens in transit’ and do not require a visa to attend UN meetings.

-In practice, this means content such as reality TV and scripted or staged productions won’t usually be eligible.
+In practice, this means content such as reality TV and scripted or staged productions will not usually be eligible.

-So while your assignment may not be ‘hard news’, if you can establish the audience will be educated or informed to a degree, you may be able to make the case for the I visa.
+For example, while the assignment content may not be ‘hard news’, if you can establish the audience will be educated or informed to a degree, you may be able to make the case for the I visa.

 At first glance, this project may have seemed purely entertainment in purpose for which an I visa would not have been appropriate.